 Our City is facing a homelessness crisis and we need immediate action.
 This crisis is not only affecting those that are on our streets, but it’s also affecting our community as a whole.
 Not that long ago we saw how our City faced a hepatitis outbreak due to a lack of action by our leaders in helping creating a safer environment for those on our streets.
-Yearly, our communities in District 9 face fire dangers from homeless encampments on the edges of our communities.
-We can no longer sit back and hope this issue goes away, our communities and our safety are at stake.
+Yearly, our communities in District 9 face fire dangers from encampments on the edges of our communities.

 As a Volunteer Community Organizer for Homelessness youth outreach, I worked on the ground to provide much needed resources to youth experiencing homelessness.
-All San Diegans deserve to have access to housing and with my experience and connection to our communities, I have the tools to bring forward real solutions to fix our homelessness problem, such as:
+All San Diegans deserve to have access to housing and with my experience and keen understanding of our communities, I have the knowledge to bring forward real solutions to fix our homelessness problem, such as:

-- Ensuring that we have rapid response and re-housing so that we can get people off the streets as soon as possible.
+- Ensuring that we have rapid response and re-housing so that we can find people shelter as soon as possible.

 - Work with our non-profit partners to develop supportive housing that will not only give people a decent place to live but also provide the services they need to get back on their feet.

-- Work with shelters to ensure that admission policies at shelters are inclusive of all and don’t reject our most vulnerable people on the streets.
+- Work with shelters to ensure that their admission policies are inclusive of all and don’t reject our most vulnerable.

 - Give priority to non-profit affordable housing developers to buy existing affordable housing units in danger of being turned into market rate housing so that they remain affordable and keep people in their communities.